 Each section limited to 25 students.
 In the Fall 6 seats will be reserved for first-year students.
 Fall semester: Professor Hasan and TBA.
-Spring semester: Professor George and TBA.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Professor George.2022-23: Not offered

 Although film and philosophy appear very different at first glance, a more careful look reveals film to be a medium well-suited to give expression to philosophical ideas.
 This course will pair films with philosophical texts in order to introduce a wide range of philosophical ideas in such diverse areas of philosophy as ethics and metaphysics, social and political philosophy, and epistemology.
 The films will be drawn from a variety of cinematic traditions, such as popular narrative film, documentary, and the art film.
 There will be film screenings.

 Limited to 25 students.
 Omitted 2019-2020.2022-23: Not offered

 "All philosophers are wise and Socrates is a philosopher; therefore, Socrates is wise."
 Our topic is this mysterious "therefore."
 We shall expose the hidden structure of everyday statements on which the correctness of our reasoning turns.
 To aid us, we shall develop a logical language that makes this underlying structure more perspicuous.
 We shall also examine fundamental concepts of logic and use them to explore the logical properties of statements and the logical relations between them.
 This is a first course in formal logic, the study of correct reasoning; no previous philosophical, mathematical, or logical training needed.